Bill: End Involuntary Servitude

 Old value:: All adults upon completion of schooling must serve either a term in the military or a lesser paid term of civilian national service, at their option.

-Current: All adults upon completion of schooling must serve either a term in the military or a lesser paid term of civilian national service, at their option.
+Current: All adults upon completion of schooling can be required in times of war to serve a term in the military.

 Proposed: There shall be no mandatory military or civilian national service.